thmxv/tx-lang-cxx/README.md

 ## Backlog

-- Fix TODOs in the code
 - Better float formatting: 1.0e20 instead of 1.e20
+- Ensure enough stack space
-- Print name of unknowm variale in error
+- Print name of unknowm variable in error
 - check arity/signature of native fn
 - error when assigning to constant golbal
+- forbid global redeclaration
-- forbid global redefinition, unless specifically specified (REPL)
+- forbid global redefinition, unless in REPL
 - allow "var a = a;" in the case of shadowing and not assigning to self
+- better and more conform error messages. compile and runtime
+- Fix TODOs in the code

 - replace runtime errors by compile time (keep runtime error in degug and REPL)
-- better and more conform error messages. compile and runtime
-- Ensure enough stack space
-- Go over all the tests one more time
+- Go over all the tests one more time (Some do not make much sense for tx and some others do not test all code paths)

 ### To consider